-The applicant was then given the opportunity to address the Sub Committee, to put forward any relevant explanations.
-Following this, Members of the Sub Committee put forward questions to the applicant and discussion ensued.
-The applicant was then given the opportunity to sum up.
+The driver and their representative were then given the opportunity to address the Committee, to put forward any relevant explanations.
+Following this, Members of the Committee put forward questions to the driver and discussion ensued.
+The driver was then given the opportunity to sum up.

-Following questioning, the Licensing Sub-Committee and the Legal representative left the meeting to deliberate and discuss the findings.
+Following questioning, the Committee, the Committee's legal representative and the Democratic Services Officer left the meeting to deliberate and discuss findings.